 With this parameterization of λ{sc} , we are assuming that, conditional on cohort dummies and average student characteristics in the school, peer characteristics in a particular grade are as good as randomly assigned.
 While we know there is sorting based on place of residence, this is not a problem so long as it does not change over time as it will then be picked up by the average school student characteristics.
-However, a key concern is the existence of trends over time in neighborhoods or schools that are correlated both with peer quality and student outcomes.12 For example, if a neighborhood/school is becoming "poorer" over time, the average peer quality and individual student performance will both be declining.
+However, a key concern is the existence of trends over time in neighborhoods or schools that are correlated both with peer quality and student outcomes.
+12 For example, if a neighborhood/school is becoming "poorer" over time, the average peer quality and individual student performance will both be declining.
 If one does not take into account these differential changes over time, one might observe a spurious relationship between without school fixed effects.
 In equation 3, the means of all variables from equation 2 are taken by school, and added as additional explanatory variables to the model.
-So \bar{x}s is the within-school mean of the individual characteristics, and \bar{x}s^{-i} is the within-school mean of the peer characteristic. \overline{D}c is then the proportion of individuals in a particular school that are in cohort c.
+So \overline{x}s is the within-school mean of the individual characteristics, and \overline{x}s^{-i} is the within-school mean of the peer characteristic. \overline{D}c is then the proportion of individuals in a particular school that are in cohort c.
 Estimating (3) gives exactly the same β_2 coefficients as estimating equation (2) using school fixed effects.
+Given that, in our context, peer quality and student performance.
+We therefore also use parameterizations of λ{sc} that allow for changes in school quality over time.

-Given that, in our context, $\bar{x}s = \bar{x}s^{-i}$, equation (1) is very similar to equation (4) below and, in practice, the two strategies give very similar estimates.
+$[\]overline{x}s = \overline{x}s^{-i}$, equation (1) is very similar to equation (4) below and, in practice, the two strategies give very similar estimates